sibylity/voltage-schema/README.md

 # Voltage Schema

-A type-safe analytics schema and tracking library.
+A comprehensive analytics schema system that provides type-safe tracking & documentation that can be read & understood by AI agents to help with analysis.

 ## Features

+- **Type-Safe Analytics**
   - Robust analytics schema configuration
-- Auto-doc of all analytics data
   - Type-safe tracking generated from schemas
   - Agnostic of destination (works with any analytics vendor)

+- **Documentation & Understanding**
+  - Auto-generated documentation of all analytics data
+  - Rich context for events, properties, and dimensions
+  - Interactive documentation viewer

+- **Schema Evolution Tracking**
+  - Historical tracking of schema changes
+  - AI-readable format for analytics understanding
+  - Context preservation for data analysis

+- **AI-Assisted Analytics**
+  - Machine-readable schema documentation
+  - Historical context for AI analysis
+  - Evolution tracking for intelligent data interpretation

 ## Installation